DataRaptor/drift-discord/README.md

 Particular attention is given to security during interactions between the client and api, namely to verify that the user sending requests are who they say they (via discord access token and Solana wallet signatures).
 Additionally, we encrypt the discord access tokens via `AES` when the tokens are handed back to the client (although query parameters are secured by SSL, i'd rather not have them in the server logs).

+We also make use of the client's localstorage to cache to imporve the user experience, signing too many messages in the browser can be cumbersom.

+We store the lastSignature of the user on redirect, and to serve as an argument on API requests.
+We revalidate validate the signature of the user on secure endpoints of the API, particularly: `POST::discordUser` and `GET::discordUser` for security.
+We also revalidate these signatures on the client before requests are made in the event that wallet pubkeys have changed or local storage is wiped.

 Since we're not doing any complex joins I thought it was sufficient to use a Document store as my DB, I chose mongo.
 For this usecase, this is fine.
 We're storing a single model and not doing any complex joins.

 ## CIDC